SNTSVV/DAMAT_Tutorial/README.md

 * _Mutation Score_ 81.8%

 #### Test 05: Flags (flags)

+A test case containing an oracle that checks the content of _conn->idin.flags_ and _conn->idin.flags_ should detect eventual alteration of these values between server and client, and kill the mutants emulating these kind of faults, that were previously _APPLIED_ but not _KILLED_.

 After adding _test\_05_ to the test suite and re-executing _DAMAt_, the metrics will become the following:
 * _Fault Model Coverage_ 100%